Lobbying and public affairs in the EU (English)

 Some affinity with the European Union and its workings is necessary: please download "Europe in 12 lessons" (free!) from the European Union to prepare.
 Knowledge of English must be at CEFR B2.

-Students will receive instruction on the theories and foundations of lobbying.
-This will be tested both in the lobby campaign and via a written final exam.
+Students will receive instructions on the theories and foundations of lobbying.
+This track will focus on the main EU institutions and decision-making processes.
+This will be tested both in the lobby proposal and via a written final exam.

 Joos, K. (2011) Lobbying in the new Europe.
 Weinheim: Wiley.
 Approx. € 42